A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Behavioral Characterization and Comparative Analysis

 We explore all combinations of the above three flow types with three representative Bandwidth–Delay Product (BDP) classes summarized in Table~\ref{tab:exp-configs}, resulting in nine distinct experimental scenarios.

 We collect 100 \texttt{iperf3} flow traces from Mahimahi DualPI2 and 100 from the Linux kernel DualPI2 for each of the BDP regimes, for each traffic pattern.
+We provide a justification for the sample size in Appendix~\ref{app:sample-size}.
 Each \texttt{iperf3} run is 30 seconds long.
 For every test scenario, we collect average per-run throughput and extract time series samples of queue occupancy, ECN marks, and packet drops every \texttt{tupdate} (default 16 ms~\cite{rfc9332}) for both implementations.
-We also collect average per-run metrics.
-We chose \texttt{tupdate} as our sampling rate because it is the frequency at which the key probabilities of the DualPI2 AQM get updated, effectively representing the ``internal clock'' of DualPI2.
+We chose \texttt{tupdate} as our sampling rate because it is the frequency at which the key probabilities of the DualPI2 AQM are updated, effectively representing the ``internal clock'' of DualPI2.
 Our data collection scripts are publicly available.\footnote{\url{https://github.com/5G-VCA-CC/Experimentation-Data-Scripts/tree/ccr26-submission}}